East Feliciana Sheriff's Office investigating officer-involved shooting in Clinton

 The call came in around 9:30 Friday night.
 Sources tell WBRZ someone fired at an officer and that officer returned fire, killing the shooter.

+According to East Feliciana Sheriff Jeff Travis, no officers were injured during the incident.

+The East Feliciana Sheriff's office stated that this will be a joint investigation between their office and Louisiana State Police.

-This is all the information we have at this time.
-A News Two team is on the scene.
+This is all the information we have at this time and we will update you as this story develops.

 More News